Kenilworth: Course Open, All ride on vehicles are permitted.

 1956 18 holes established

-1967 Drew Abbott and his committee introduced a new 3rd (currently 16th) and aptly named it "Coronation".
-The 2nd Green was moved back to an area of reclaimed land and the old 3rd fairway and green were given over to a practice area.
-This practice area was essentially the area behind the current 15th green & running through to the RHS of the 12th tee.
+1967 Drew Abbott and his committee introduced a new third hole (currently the sixteenth) and aptly named it "Coronation".
+The second green was moved back to an area of reclaimed land and the old third fairway and green were given over to a practice area.
+This practice area was essentially the area behind the current fifteenth green & running through to the right hand side of the twelfth tee.

 However when Leonard Lee of Coventry Climax, the owner, heard of the problem he agreed to reduce the asking price to £18,000 and the deal was completed swiftly.

-1972 The new Clubhouse was duly built by Bellerby & Sons (Father Roy and son, Cliff, were members) and opened in April 1972 by Henry Cooper.
-Unfortunately it proved to be a wet day, not the least of which was the marquee erected for important guests to dine in and this became flooded during a cloud burst.
+The new Clubhouse was duly built by Bellerby & Sons (Father Roy and son Cliff who were also members) and opened in April 1972 by Henry Cooper.
+Unfortunately it proved to be a wet day and the marquee erected for important guests to dine in became flooded during a cloud burst.
 The marquee had to be abandoned and everyone involved squashed into the Clubhouse.

-In moving the Clubhouse the course was re-arranged with the "Chestnuts" becoming the 1st and the "Paddock" being the 10th.
-The 10th was made easier insofar as the Paddock, which formed part of Villiers Farm, was now part of the course so "out of bounds" here became a thing of the past!
+In moving the Clubhouse the course was re-arranged with the "Chestnuts" becoming the first and the "Paddock" being the tenth.
+The tenth was made easier insofar as the Paddock, which formed part of Villiers Farm, was now part of the course so "out of bounds" here became a thing of the past!

-1975 The 15th hole was transformed under the direction of Bryan Cooper and his Greens Committee with the purchase of additional land from Lord Leigh, which enabled a par 4 to be constructed as it is today.
-At the same time the hedgerow alongside the 4th was grubbed out due to loss of elms and the new beech hedge was laid down.
+1975 The fifteenth hole was transformed under the direction of Bryan Cooper and his Greens Committee with the purchase of additional land from Lord Leigh, which enabled a par 4 to be constructed as it is today.
+At the same time the hedgerow alongside the fourth was grubbed out due to loss of elms and the new beech hedge was laid down.

 1980 The building of the A46 brought us traffic noise but also a significant piece of land, purchased from Lord Leigh, which is now the Practice Area.
-It also allowed the 3rd Hole to be reshaped into a left-hand dogleg and enabled us to develop Hole 2A for emergency use
+It also allowed the third hole to be reshaped into a left-hand dogleg and enabled us to develop Hole 2A for emergency use

 1981 The creation of the Par 3 course enabled us to introduce Provisional Juniors to the game at a much earlier age than hitherto.